Datacubes vs RSS and LIN vs LOG

 MaNGA observing strategy -> four output files

-To help you decide, let’s quickly review elements from the MaNGA data reduction.
+To help you decide, let’s quickly review elements from the MaNGA observing strategy and the data reduction.
 Instead of only observing each galaxy once, MaNGA observes multiple times, iterating through a set of three dither positions.
 This pattern optimizes the observing depth across the IFU field-of-view by sampling the sky in regions with gaps between the 2″ fibers present in any given pointing.
 An individual spectrum is produced for each fiber of the IFU in each observation.
 To reach the required survey depth typically requires 3-4 sets of the 3-point dither sequence (totaling 9-12 exposures).
 The RSS file contains all spectra acquired in each exposure in a single 2D array; for example, an RSS file for a 19-fiber bundle may contain 19(fibers)*4(dither sets)*3(exposures per dither)=228 spectra, each with the same number of spectral pixels.
 The CUBE file uses the RSS spectra to construct a uniformly sampled datacube, a 3D array with WCS coordinates (RA, DEC, λ); the spatial sampling is set to 0.5″ spaxels, but the spatial point-spread function (PSF) in the datacube is roughly 2.5″ at FWHM.
 When re-sampling the wavelength pixels onto a uniform wavelength grid for each fiber, the MaNGA drp does so both linearly and logarithmically.
 For a detailed explanation of the data formats, see the data model page.

 RSS vs datacubes